METAREA 7 bulletinset

 MARION FORTIES EAST (40S/50S, 35E/50E):

-VIS : Good, but moderate to poor moderate in showers and rain in the
+VIS : Moderate to poor in showers and rain, with snow at times.

 AREA 2: